CFAA-EHU/RAHNA/README.md

-# RAG4MachiningDocs
+# RAHNA
-This repository contains the source code and docs used to implement a RAG pipeline that improves documentation usage of broaching tools.
+This repository contains the source code and docs of RAHNA: A conversational agent to support workshop operators in the usage of machine tools.

-# Repository structure
+## Repository structure
 The project code is located in the `code` folder, which is organized into three main subfolders:
 - `RAG`: Contains the main RAG pipeline for the application, with a separate file for each LLM.
 The specific LLMs are:
     - `Qwen2.5-7B-Instruct`